ccdaisy/Spiral-Knights-Model-Converter/README.md

 The latest release is stable, however the code in the repository **is not** stable.

 Current work status: **Not working on project** (I'm taking a bit of a break.)
+Current work issues: I have no more ideas on how I could find out how textures work.
+I've gone into studying how models work.
+I may have to entirely ditch ThreeRings's code for conversion and instead extract the data from the binary directly.

 #What is Spiral Knights Model to OBJ?
 Spiral Knights model to OBJ is a tool for anyone who wants to animate or 3D print models from Spiral Knights!